-Why are we doing this?
+Why did we do this?

-We want the health and care system to support people to have the knowledge, skills and confidence to play take an active role in managing their own health and to work with communities and their assets.
+We want the health and care system to support people to have the knowledge, skills and confidence to play an active role in managing their own health and to work with communities and their assets.

 There are many good examples of how the health and care system is already doing this.
 For example, recognising the importance of people supporting their peers to stay as well as possible or coaching to help people set the health-related goals that are important to them.